Friedrich Wilhelm von Steuben: Legacy

 A cast is in Steuben's home town of Magdeburg.
 Statues of Steuben by J. Otto Schweizer can be found in Valley Forge, Pennsylvania, and Utica, New York, in addition to an equestrian statue by Schweizer in Milwaukee, Wisconsin.
 A bust of Steuben is in the garden of the German Embassy in Washington, D.C.

 The Steuben House, presented to Steuben as a gift for his services in the Continental Army, is located at New Bridge Landing in River Edge, New Jersey.
 The house and surrounding farmland were seized in 1781 from a Loyalist family.
 The house looks much as it did after Steuben renovated it.
 The State of New Jersey took possession of the historic mansion and one acre of ground for $9,000 in June 1928.
 It was opened as a public museum in September 1939.
 The Bergen County Historical Society opens the building for special events.
 It is under the jurisdiction of the Historic New Bridge Landing Park Commission.
 It was added to the National Register of Historic Places in December 1970, for its significance in architecture and military history.

+The Hotel von Steuben was a United States Armed Forces Recreation Center (AFRC) Europe hotel located in Garmisch-Partenkirchen, Bavaria, Germany.
+The property entered U.S. military use in 1954 and served as a holiday and rest facility for members of the U.S. Armed Forces, before closing in 2004 following the opening of the Edelweiss Lodge and Resort.

 Franciscan University of Steubenville honors their city's namesake by having The Barons as their moniker and mascot.

 Other tributes include Steuben Field, the stadium of the Hamilton College football team.
 Von Steuben, acting as Alexander Hamilton's surrogate, laid the cornerstone of the school.

 Depictions of Steuben in popular U.S. media include portrayals by Nehemiah Persoff in the 1979 U.S. TV miniseries The Rebels, Kurt Knudson in the 1984 TV miniseries George Washington, being voiced by Austrian-American Arnold Schwarzenegger in the animated series Liberty's Kids, and by David Cross on the "Philadelphia" episode of Drunk History.

 In 2007, a popular documentary DVD was released by LionHeart FilmWorks and director Kevin Hershberger titled Von Steuben's Continentals: The First American Army.
 The 60-minute, live-action documentary details the uniforms, camp life, food, weapons, equipment, and drill of the Continental soldier from 1775 to 1781, as taught and developed by Baron von Steuben.